Crisis Services

 Macomb Crisis Response Team

-The Macomb Crisis Response Team (MCRT) is a specially trained team of volunteers from police, fire, emergency medical services, mental health, clergy, and other professions that provides Critical Incident Stress Management (CISM) services for anyone exposed to a critical incident or a mass disaster, such as a fire, suicide, workplace accident, plane crash, tornado, or accidental death.
+The Macomb Crisis Response Team (MCRT) is a team of trained volunteers from different professions, including police, fire, emergency medical services, mental health, and clergy.
+They provide Critical Incident Stress Management (CISM) services for people who have been through a crisis or a disaster like a fire, suicide, workplace accident, plane crash, tornado, or accidental death.

-If you’re struggling through the aftermath of a crisis situation, a MCRT team can connect you with a group of others who have been exposed to a similar critical incident in a confidential setting where you all can talk freely about your experiences and express natural reactions.
-To request additional information on or support from MCRT, call the our Crisis Center at 586-307-9100.
+If you’re struggling after a crisis, the MCRT team can connect you with others who have been through similar experiences in a confidential setting.
+For more information or support from MCRT, please call the MCCMH Crisis Center at (586) 307-9100.

 Frequently Asked Questions: